The Future of Packaging: Coronavirus Update. For more information click here

 Anna del Pino obtained her BS and a MS in Chemistry at IQS School of Engineering member of Universitat Ramon Lull, Barcelona, Spain.
 She is currently in her third year of her industrial PhD in Chemistry and Chemical Engineering at IQS-URL’s Grup d’Enginyeria de Materials and Venair Ibérica, Terrassa, Spain.
 Her research project explores silicone rubber vulcanization mechanism’ to ideally eliminate the post curing need as well as new silicone rubber compounds with properties and abilities that have not yet been explored further.

-Oliver Franssen studied Mechanical Engineering and Plastics Technology at RWTH Aachen / IKV in Germany and received his engineer diploma in 1990.
+Oliver studied Mechanical Engineering and Plastics Technology at RWTH Aachen / IKV in Germany and received his engineer diploma in 1990.
 He started his professional career 1990 at Dätwyler / Switzerland as project leader for rubber precision parts for the Automotive Industry.
 In 1996, Oliver joined DuPont-Dow Elastomers as Market Development Manager for Automotive.
 Between 2001 and 2003 he was the commercial director at Omnexus in Europe.
 In 2004 he joined Momentive Performance Materials (formerly GE Bayer Silicones) in Automotive Marketing for Elastomers.
-Since 2008 he is the Global Marketing Director of this segment.
+In 2008 he became the Global Marketing Leader of this segment and retired from Momentive end of 2019.

 Vanessa Frekers studied Technical Communication with Mechanical Engineering at the RWTH Aachen University.
 During this time, she worked as an student worker at the IKV (Institut für Kunststoffverarbeitung der RTWH Aachen).
 After her degree (Bachelor of Science) in 2012 she started working at SIGMA Engineering in the technical marketing and support.
 Since 2015 she is the Marketing Manager of SIGMA Engineering.